squaresLab/GenProgScripts/README.md

 7th param is the final seed.

-8th param is on if the purpose is to test only fault loc and not really trying to find a patch.
+8th param is \"true\" if the purpose is to test only fault loc and not really trying to find a patch.
 When it has reached the end of fault localization it will stop.
+Otherwise, set to \"false\".

 9th param is the folder where the java 7 instalation is located